chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/GPIO/GPIO_IOToggle/readme.txt

 This example describes how to configure and use GPIOs through the STM32F4xx HAL API.

-PG6, PG7, PG10 and PG12 IOs (configured in output pushpull mode) toggles in a forever loop.
+PG6, PG7, PG10 and PG12 IOs (configured in output push-pull mode) toggles in a forever loop.
 On STM324x9I-EVAL RevB board these IOs are connected to LED1, LED2, LED3 and LED4.

 In this example, HCLK is configured at 180 MHz.